Sugar Loaf, Monmouthshire

 The Sugar Loaf (Mynydd Pen-y-fâl) is a hill situated 2 mi north-west of Abergavenny in Monmouthshire, Wales, within the Brecon Beacons National Park.
 It is the southernmost of the summit peaks of the Black Mountains, and rises to 1,955 feet (596 metres).
 The Sugar Loaf was gifted to the National Trust by suffragette Lady Rhondda.

 Name

 The mountain was originally known as Y Fâl ("the peak"), while its distinctive summit was known as Pen y Fâl ("top of the peak").
 The modern Welsh name is Mynydd Pen-y-fâl, meaning "mountain of the top of the peak".
-The name Sugar Loaf first appears in the 18th century.
-The mountain shares this name with various others in Great Britain and elsewhere, all named for their perceived resemblance to sugarloaves.
+The name Sugar Loaf first appeared in the 18th century.
+The mountain shares this name with various others in Great Britain and elsewhere, all named for their resemblance to sugarloaves.

 Prehistory

 A southern foothill of Sugar Loaf, Y Graig, was discovered in the 1990s to be the site of prehistoric flint tools dating from the Mesolithic, Neolithic and Bronze Ages.